 There’s real alchemy involved with glazing, the unfired glaze bearing no comparison to the fired one.
 Glaze recipes are generously shared between potters – many that I use are oriental and have been used for hundreds of years.
 I particularly like ash glazes and that involves gathering certain wood types from the countryside around us and then reducing them to ash in our stove.
 Washed and sieved they become an all important ingredient.

-I make my work in small lots, which means I may not have exactly what you want but I’m very happy to make to order.
-You just may have to be a little patient.
+I make my work in small lots, and due to this it's best to contact me about what is available at the time time.
+This does mean I may not have exactly what you want but I’m very happy to make to order.
 From throwing to the final glaze firing can take up to 6 weeks.